Nitrous Oxide at Dr. Sajan’s Victoria BC Dental Clinic

 Nitrous oxide is a type of dental analgesia used by dentists across the world.
 Also known as ‘laughing gas,’ nitrous oxide is highly effective for giving highly anxious patients a sense of euphoria during their dental experiences.
-Nitrous oxide is a colorless gas that gives off a ‘sweet’ scent.
+Nitrous oxide is a colourless gas that gives off a ‘sweet’ scent.
 It is administered throughout procedures under the oversight and care of a licensed dentist.
 Whether a patient has special needs, is afraid of the dentist or is simply too active to sit still through a dental treatment, nitrous gas sedation is a helpful tool for getting anxious dental patients to relax and cooperate, while still allowing them to maintain a state of awareness.

 Did you know…